Approved e-Learning course

 - Mini interactive quizzes to support retention

-A CPD-approved certificate will be provided by Human Focus upon completion of the training course.
+A CPD certified certificate will be provided by Human Focus upon completion of the training course.

 Some of the most common reasons for back pain at work include:

 - Some work tasks can cause back pain or make existing pain worse:

 - Manual handling in awkward positions